-Dr. Mendlein, Mr. Coughlin and Dr. Rastetter currently serve on the Compensation Committee, which is chaired by Dr. Mendlein.
+Dr. Mendlein, Mr. Coughlin and Dr. Jooss currently serve on the Compensation Committee, which is chaired by Dr. Mendlein.
+During 2019, Dr. Rastetter served on the Compensation Committee prior to Dr. Jooss joining the Board of Directors.
 The Compensation Committee's responsibilities include:

-- reviewing and approving, or upon the request of the Board of Directors, reviewing and recommending for approval by the Board of Directors, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer and our other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending the compensation of our Chief Executive Officer to the Board of Directors for approval; - reviewing and approving the compensation, including with respect to any cash compensation (including severance), incentive compensation plans, equity-based plans, perquisites and other benefits, of our other executive officers; - overseeing the Company's overall compensation structure, policies and programs applicable to directors, executives and employees; - reviewing management's aggregate decisions regarding the compensation of our employees, other than executive officers, provided, that the foregoing does not limit or restrict the authority of the Compensation Committee to review and approve compensation for all such employees; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisers in accordance with the independence standards identified in the applicable NASDAQ and SEC rules; - retaining and approving the compensation of any compensation advisers; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and overseeing our overall employee compensation structure, policies and programs, plans, and short and long-term strategies with respect to cash, bonuses, long-term incentives and other compensation plans, and with respect to healthcare-related and other benefit programs; and administering and, if determined to be necessary, amending our 401(k) plan, deferred compensation plan, and any other material non-equity-based compensation plan; provided that the Compensation Committee may delegate routine administration of such plans to an administrative committee consisting of one or more of our officers or other employees.
+- reviewing and approving, or upon the request of the Board of Directors, reviewing and recommending for approval by the Board of Directors, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer and our other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining and approving, or at the request of the Board of Directors, recommending to the Board of Directors based on such evaluation, the compensation of our Chief Executive Officer;

+- reviewing and approving the compensation, including with respect to any cash compensation (including severance), incentive compensation plans, equity-based plans, perquisites and other benefits, of our other executive officers; - overseeing the Company's overall compensation structure, policies and programs applicable to directors, executives and employees; - reviewing management's aggregate decisions regarding the compensation of our employees, other than executive officers, provided, that the foregoing does not limit or restrict the authority of the Compensation Committee to review and approve compensation for all such employees; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisers in accordance with the independence standards identified in the applicable Nasdaq and SEC rules; - retaining and approving the compensation of any compensation advisers; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and overseeing our overall employee compensation structure, policies and programs, plans, and short and long-term strategies with respect to cash, bonuses, long-term incentives and other compensation plans, and with respect to healthcare-related and other benefit programs; and - administering and, if determined to be necessary, amending our 401(k) plan, deferred compensation plan, and any other material non-equity-based compensation plan; provided that the Compensation Committee may delegate routine administration of such plans to an administrative committee consisting of one or more of our officers or other employees.